 Can you go to prison after failing a drug test?
 Right now, might your employer already be on the phone to law enforcement?

 As well as being a major cause of embarrassment, failing a workplace drug test can cause major stress.
+After you have been to a centre that offers drug testing in Ontario, CA, or a centre near you, you will be hoping for a pass.
 After all, what happens now?
 Will you be fired?
 Will your employer phone the police?
+What happens if you fail a drug test for work?

 Can You Be Convicted if You Fail a Drug Test?